Please note this rule is being reviewed for 14 days to incorporate language about the Bridges program.

 (f) Understanding authority and customer relationships.

 (4) Employment programs or vocational training including:

-(a) Participation in an apprenticeship, internship, or summer employment program.
+(a) Youths' participation in an apprenticeship, internship, or summer employment program.

-(b) Participation in vocational or trade programs and the receipt of training in occupational classes for such skills as cosmetology, auto mechanics, building trades, nursing, computer science, and other current or emerging employment sectors.
+(b) Youths' participation in vocational or trade programs and the receipt of training in occupational classes for such skills as cosmetology, auto mechanics, building trades, nursing, computer science, and other current or emerging employment sectors.

 (5) Budget and financial management including:

 (a) Living within a budget.

 (b) Opening and using a checking/ savings account.

 (c) Balancing a checkbook.

 (d) Developing consumer awareness and smart shopping skills.